-Music Hack Day was an international 24-hour event where programmers, designers, and artists from all over the country came together in Philadelphia to conceptualize, build, and demo the future of music.
-Software, hardware, mobile, web, instruments, art - anything went as long as it was music related.
+Music Hack Day is an international 24-hour event where programmers, designers, and artists from all over the country come together to conceptualize, build, and demo the future of music.
+Software, hardware, mobile, web, instruments, art -- anything goes as long as it's music-related.

-It was both a fun and challenging weekend with 24 straight hours of hacking fueled by lots of coffee, as well as an awesome performance by Philly's own Dirk Quinn Band that kept the momentum going through the night.
-There were twenty-five hacks that came out of the weekend, and even more that were not yet ready for prime time.
+It was both a fun and challenging weekend with 24 straight hours of hacking fueled by lots of coffee, as well as an awesome performance by Philly's own Dirk Quinn Band that kept the momentum going throughout the night.
+There were 25 hacks that came out of the weekend, and even more that were not yet ready for prime time.

 Below is a sampling of the projects from Music Hack Day, each with a description written by the team members who worked on them.

 Multi-Voice Jazz Companion

 The app is built on isolated multitrack recordings of a jazz ensemble.
 In order to display the audio using a piano roll visualization, audio to MIDI conversion can be done using a DAW such as Pro Tools for a monophonic instrument like a bass guitar, or using Melodyne for polyphonic interments such as chords for the guitar voice.